RileyHunter/best-worst-website/README.md

 ## Overview

 This repository contains code for a simple webpage - in fact, nearly the simplest webpage possible.
 All it does is print "Hello World" to the middle of the screen.
-Your mission, should you choose to accept it, is to submit a Pull Request to this repository containing the WORST possible contribution.
+Your mission, should you choose to accept it, is to submit a Pull Request to this repository containing the WORST possible contribution while preserving this functionality.

 ## Rules and Guidelines